rubrikinc/rbkcli/README.md

 # rbkcli

+:warning: This project is no longer being maintained, there are not active contributions.

+:x: This project is *NOT* supported by Rubrik Support, it is a community effort to facilitate usability.

 This project provides a Command Line Interface (CLI) conversion of Rubrik APIs.
 It can be used for both running commands or writing simplified scripts.